dewsign/vue-better-google-places-autocomplete/readme.md

 ### Search Results

 The underlying `ul` and `li` are not accessible via slots but you can style them using the provided css class on the `ul`, `.vbga-results`.
+Additionally, the currently selected list item will receive a `highlighted` class.

 ```html
 <google-places-autocomplete>